unreal-invent/documents/freecaller/README.md

 **Data Retention Policy, Managing Your Information**

 We will retain User Provided data for as long as you use the Application and for a reasonable time thereafter.
 We will retain Automatically Collected information for up to 24 months and thereafter may store it in aggregate.
-If you’d like us to delete User Provided Data that you have provided via the Application, please contact us at unrealstudios360@gmail.comand we will respond in a reasonable time.
+If you’d like us to delete User Provided Data that you have provided via the Application, please contact us at unrealstudios360@gmail.com and we will respond in a reasonable time.
 Please note that some or all of the User Provided Data may be required in order for the Application to function properly.

 **Children**